dkittle/Jane-clinic-exercise/docs/Design and Implementation Thoughts.md

 ## Commentary
 - Should really use a Validator from hibernate validations but it can be done later.
 - Even without a Validator, Illegal Argument Exceptions should be more specific (other than just the message content) when there is an exception creating a domain class.
+UPDATE: I decided to return a list of errors for both Appointments and Bookings when they are validated as this seems quite important for an initial UI.
-- There is duplication of validation logic in the constructors with and without ids but it'll start for now until proper validators are in place.
+- ~~There is duplication of validation logic in the constructors with and without ids but it'll start for now until proper validators are in place.~~ I removed constructors with ids as they'll only be needed when repositories are created.
 - I'm going to put my business logic encapsulating the business rules in the domain classes.
 We can refactor that out when we implement a UI and data persistence.
 We can also debase Onion, Clean, Vertical Slice and other architecture pattens at that time.
--

 ## Domain Modelling